rob-in-europe/rob-in-europe.github.io/_posts/2011-05-29-Pardonnez-moi-mais-je-ne-parle-pas-francais.md

 title: Pardonnez moi, mais je ne parle pas français!
 category: travel
 tags: ['Paris']
+comments:
+- author: Ilya
+  date: June 8, 2011
+  text: |
+    Oh dear... the whole thing in French?!
+You're crazy!
+Or fluent.
+Or both.
+    So are there slides or something from the talk?<br/>
+    And where are the photos of the damned DeLorean?
+- author: Paul Fraser
+  date: July 5, 2011
+  text: |
+    I now know of 2 countries that hold their conferences in languages other than English - France and Uzbekistan.
+In the latter case, there is no real point for English.
+The former, well...
 ---

 May 16, 2011, marks a milestone both personal and professional.